fschlimb/cutile-python/README.md

    `block_threads`).
 4. Respect the XPU schedule's tile-alignment requirements.
 Validate the input dimensions before launch, and reshape or pad inputs when the selected tile sizes require it.
-5. Replace algorithms that use CAS spin loops or lock-based atomic accumulation.
-The LayerNorm example keeps one partial result per row and reduces those results in a separate kernel.
+5. Work around uses of CAS spin loops or lock-based atomic accumulation.

 Notes
 -----